puzzle/ops-techlab-rancher/labs/12_hostpreparation.md

 ### Download RKE, Helm, kubectl

-For the installation of the Rancher Control Plane we need [RKE](https://rancher.com/docs/rke/latest/en/) and [Helm](https://helm.sh/). `kubectl` is used if you wan't to access your kubernetes cluster from your console.
+For the installation of the Rancher Control Plane we need [RKE](https://rancher.com/docs/rke/latest/en/) and [Helm](https://helm.sh/). `kubectl` is used if you wan't to access your Kubernetes cluster from your console.

 #### Download RKE